10.3 UVIS Scanned Data

 10.3.2 Photometry of Bright Targets using UVIS Scanned Observations

-- Images are sky subtracted.
+- Images were sky subtracted.
 The sky region is defined as all pixels excluding a 10-pixel border around the perimeter of the subarray, and a conservatively large 400 × 75 pixel rectangular aperture around the source center.
 The pixel values in the sky region are sigma clipped (iteratively) and the mean of the remaining sky pixels is subtracted from the science array to remove the sky.

 WFC3 Data Handbook